seb86/MailPoet-WooCommerce-Add-on/readme.txt

 A3.
 Yes, simply set "Multi-Subscription" option to "Yes" under the "General" section and then on the "Available Lists" section, select the lists your customers can select from.

 = Q4.
 Will this extension work with MailPoet 3? =
 A4.
-No. If you are using MailPoet 3 then you will need to <a href="https://sebastiendumont.com/product-category/mailpoet/">upgrade MailPoet Checkout Subscription for WooCommerce</a> to the new version.
+If you are using MailPoet 3 then this extension will not work for you.

-= Q5.
-Will my settings be carried over to the updated integration if I upgrade? = A5.
-Yes they will.

 == Changelog ==